Template Customization Guide

 Click Switch Platform if needed

-Add your scenes to the build (remove default scene if not used)
+Add your scenes to the build list

-🚨 Product Name vs Project Name
+🚨 Product Name vs. Project Name

-Optional Features You Can Disable
+Features You Can Turn Off or Skip

 💰